Application and admission Research Master in Psychology: Individual Differences and Assessment - international procedure

 Non-EEA member state citizens with a permanent residence permit in one of the EEA member states or not requiring a visa

-- Starting end of August: July 1
+- Starting end of August: The deadlines for EEA member states citizens apply.

 c) Follow the procedure for international applicants